 Even better than tick removal is to AVOID allowing ticks to attach in the first place.
 Wearing long pants and sleeves, and walking with a friend who can keep an eye on your back means that you have time to see the tick and brush it off before it attaches.
+If you do find a tick, you can save it and send for testing and mapping to Geneticks.

 Keep switching positions of who is in back if walking single file.
 Look frequently for signs of ticks on you or your friend.
 If you find an attached tick, safely remove the tick as completely and as quickly as possible without squeezing the body of the tick which can inoculate you with whatever disease may be in the gut of the tick.